Skip to main content

 max_veto_cooldown_days: 365

-• Cooldown periods: Establish restrictions on re-engaging in governance activities.
+• Cooldown Periods: Establish restrictions on re-engaging in governance activities.

-Proposal & voting configuration
+Proposal and voting configuration

 Set your proposal parameters and veto settings: